ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="delete"></a>DELETE

-Deletes an image
+Deletes an image.

-Enables you to delete an image from database
+Restricted to superuser privileges or above.
+Deletes a single image on a film location endpoint, referenced by its internal ID.